Our commitment to energy and ecological transition

 From the scarcity of natural resources to climate change, we believe that digital technology can make a positive contribution to the issue of ecological and energy transition.

-It’s with this in mind that we design services that help our customers minimise their own impact: from the eco-labels on smartphones in store and on the web, to developing solutions related to Smart Cities and eco-friendly mobility etc.
+It’s with this in mind that we design services that help our customers minimise their own impact: for instance, from the eco-labels on smartphones in store and on the web, to developing solutions related to Smart Cities and eco-friendly mobility.

 Did you know?